as87321234/AnsiNist2K/README.md

 ## General info

-The iNistPack package is a java implementation of the ANSI/NIST-ITL 1-2000 standard.
+The AnsiNist2K package is a java implementation of the ANSI/NIST-ITL 1-2000 standard.
 This java library contains methods for reading, writing, and manipulating the content of ANSI/NIST data files.

 The java library is provided to parse ANSI/NIST files into memory, manipulate designated fields, and write the sequence back to file.
 This library is very similar to the an2ktool that can be used to work in batch mode.
-The library iNistPack works on logical data units where specified contents may be extracted, inserted, substituted, or deleted from the file.
+The library AnsiNist2K works on logical data units where specified contents may be extracted, inserted, substituted, or deleted from the file.

-The iNIstPack is not imposing any business validations around ANSI/NIST Packet content.
+The AnsiNist2K is not imposing any business validations around ANSI/NIST Packet content.
 It only guarantees the integrity of the file while being read, manipulated, and written back to file.
-Business validation will need to be implemented outside of the iNistPack.
+Business validation will need to be implemented outside of the AnsiNist2K.

 The project inception was motivated by the need of having a non-commercial Java implementation to create, read, write and update Electronic File Transfert file following the NIST format as described in the following publication ["NIST Special Publication 500-245"](https://www.nist.gov/system/files/documents/itl/ansi/sp500-245-a16.pdf).